 Julia, the head of customer support, calls up Noah and Larissa to discuss the matter and find the person responsible.

-- they avert their eyes when answering questions;
+- Averting their eyes when answering questions,

-- they fidget and look stressed.
+- Fidgeting and looking stressed.

 In truth, Noah is the one to blame.